 The Weather on Cotopaxi

 There are a number of months for climbing Cotopaxi.
-Favored months are January, February, May, June, July, August, September, November and December.
-There will be minimal rainfall and high wind, but this is never guaranteed in any month.
+Favored months are January, February, May, June, July, August, November and December.
+Do note it can rain on any given day, winds can be high and it can also snow above 16,000 feet.
+The weather on these mountains are challenging at the best of times.
+There is never a guarantee of stable weather in any month.

 Fail to Prepare, Prepare to Fail